International relations (1919–1939)

 International relations (1919–1939) covers the main interactions shaping world history in this era, known as the interwar period, with emphasis on diplomacy and economic relations.
-The coverage here follows the diplomatic history of World War I. For the coming of World War II and its diplomacy see Causes of World War II and Diplomatic history of World War II.
+The coverage here follows the diplomatic history of World War I.

 The important stages of interwar diplomacy and international relations included resolutions of wartime issues, such as reparations owed by Germany and boundaries; American involvement in European finances and disarmament projects; the expectations and failures of the League of Nations; the relationships of the new countries to the old; the distrustful relations between the Soviet Union and the capitalist world; peace and disarmament efforts; responses to the Great Depression starting in 1929; the collapse of world trade; the collapse of democratic regimes one by one; the growth of economic autarky; Japanese aggressiveness toward China; fascist diplomacy, including the aggressive moves by Fascist Italy and Nazi Germany; the Spanish Civil War.

 Other articles cover causes of World War II in 1938–1939.
 See Second Sino-Japanese War regarding Japan and China.
 See appeasement regarding Germany's expansionist moves toward the Rhineland, Austria, and Czechoslovakia, and the last, desperate stages of rearmament as another world war increasingly loomed.